 It may still be possible reuse the wheel but it will require destroying the freewheel.
 There are also current models of freewheels that do not have an adequate design for removal.
 In the image below, the freewheel has two very narrow and shallow notches that do not allow enough purchase for a tool.
 Removal of this type of freewheel would likely result in ruining both the freewheel and the tool.
 For either situation, see Freewheel — Destructive Removal.

-- Remove quick-release skewer.
+- Remove the quick-release skewer.

-- Engage tool into splines/notches.
+- Engage the appropriate tool into the splines/notches.

-- Turn remover only 1 full revolution counter-clockwise.
+- Turn remover only 1 full revolution counterclockwise.
 Loosen and remove skewer before continuing to remove freewheel.

-- Continue to turn remover counter-clockwise until freewheel is unthreaded from hub.
+- Continue to turn remover counterclockwise until freewheel is unthreaded from hub.
 Lift freewheel from hub.

 - Lay wheel on bench, and hold flat.
 Hold freewheel so cogs are parallel to wheel rim and lower freewheel onto threads.

 - Sight right side of hub and freewheel.
 Axle should appear centered in hole of freewheel.
 If axle appears off center, freewheel may be cross-threaded on hub threads.
 Remove and realign.